|Innoculating the cheese curds with the P. roqueforti bacteria at the Castello dairy|

 You know the white furry ‘skin’ around Brie or Camembert?
 That’s a kind of mould too.

 Mould can be very good for you.
-It’s the process behind all fermented foods, such as sourdough culture, which is helpful for the flora and fauna of your gut.
+It’s the process behind all fermented foods, such as sourdough culture, which is helpful for the gut microbiome.

 Penicillin is a mould and it is said, prior to the discovery of penicillin, that shepherds in the Roquefort area used to pack wounds with blue cheese to deter infection.